openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 * The unique, identifying **Video ID**.
 When you add a video component to your course, you supply the video ID for the file you want to add.
-For more information, see :ref:`Add a Video to a Course`.
+For more information, see :ref:`Adding a video to a Course`.

 * The **Status** of the encoding and hosting process for the file.
 For more information, see :ref:`Video Processing Statuses`.